2020–2021 Xi Jinping Administration reform spree: Suspension of Ant Group IPO

 Several days before the IPO was to take place, the company's founder and controlling shareholder, Ma, made negative statements about Chinese regulators and the governing political party, the Chinese Communist Party.
 Ma criticized regulators for their focus on risk mitigation.
-Soon after the comments were made, Ma and other senior Ant executives were summoned to a meeting with the China Securities Regulatory Commission, the China Banking and Insurance Regulatory Commission, and the State Administration of Foreign Exchange as well as representatives from the country's central bank, the People’s Bank of China.
+Soon after the comments were made, Ma and other senior Ant executives were summoned to a meeting with the China Securities Regulatory Commission, the China Banking and Insurance Regulatory Commission, and the State Administration of Foreign Exchange as well as representatives from the country's central bank, the People's Bank of China.
 Ant Group issued a statement disclosing that the Ant and government representatives discussed "Views regarding the health and stability of the financial sector".

 After the meeting, and two days before the IPO was set to occur, the offering was suspended by the Shanghai Stock Exchange.
 The Shanghai Stock Exchange referenced "major issues" as the reasoning behind the suspension.
 The exchange further indicated that the company no longer conformed with listing requirements.
 Ant subsequently suspended the Hong Kong listing.
 The Wall Street Journal attributed the suspension to the personal will of Xi, who had become infuriated by Ma's comments, citing "Chinese officials with knowledge of the matter", though these assertions have also been characterized as "rumors".
 The suspension was unexpected, surprising bankers working on the transaction, the broader financial industry, and consumers prepared to invest in the offering.
 It has been referred to as "abrupt" and "shocking".
 Ant began working to address regulator concerns in January 2021, though as of September 2021, no public plans for an IPO by the company had been announced.

+The public increasingly criticized Jack Ma and Ant Group.
+This shift helped Chinese policy makers develop further mass support for common prosperity policies.

 Jack Ma retreated from the public eye after the IPO's suspension.
-Some speculated that Ma had left China altogether.
-He did not appear in public between October 2020 and January 2021.
 In January 2021, he spoke in a live-streamed video.
 In the video, he discussed his commitment to philanthropy and improving quality of life for those in rural China.